nielsdehaan1977/Fintech_Module13/README.md

 ## Usage

-To use the credit_risk_resampling jupyter lab notebook, simply clone the full repository and open the **credit_risk_resampling.ipynb** file in Jupyter Lab.
+To use the venture funding with deep learning jupyter lab notebook, simply clone the full repository and open the **venture_funding_with_deep_learning.ipynb** file in Jupyter Lab.

 The tool will go through the following steps:

-### Import the Data
+### Prepare the data for use on a neural network model.
 * Import of data to analyze

-### Prepare the Data
+* Review the DataFrame, looking for categorical variables that will need to be encoded, as well as columns that could eventually define features and target variables.
+* Encode the dataset’s categorical variables using OneHotEncoder, and then place the encoded variables into a new DataFrame.
+* Add the original DataFrame’s numerical variables to the DataFrame containing the encoded variables.
+* Using the preprocessed data, create the features (X) and target (y) datasets.
-* Split the data into Training and Testing Sets
+* Split the features and target sets into training and testing datasets.

-### Create a Logistics Regression model with original data
-* How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-### Create a Logistics Regression model with resampled training data
-* How well does the logistic regression model, fit with oversampled data, predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-### Write a Credit Risk Analysis Report
+* Use scikit-learn's StandardScaler to scale the features data.

+### Compile and evaluate a binary classification model using a neural network.
+* Create a deep neural network by assigning the number of input features, the number of layers, and the number of neurons on each layer using Tensorflow’s Keras.
+* Compile and fit the model using the binary_crossentropy loss function, the adam optimizer, and the accuracy evaluation metric.
+* Evaluate the model using the test data to determine the model’s loss and accuracy.
+* Save and export your model to an HDF5 file

+### Optimize the neural network model.
+* Define three new deep neural network models (resulting in the original plus 3 optimization attempts).
+With each, try to improve on your first model’s predictive accuracy.
+* Excecuted model with removing 1 of the columns every run, to see if there are any columns that have limited impact on the model
+* Add an additional hidden layer and run the model with different amounts of hidden nodes and evaluate the results
-* **Overview of the analysis:** Explains the purpose of the analysis.
+* Change activation functions for the hidden layers and change the number of epoch in the training regimen and evaluate the results.
-* **Results:** Describes the balanced accuracy scores and the precision and recall scores of both machine learning models.
-* **Summary:** Summary of the results from the machine learning models.
-Compares the two versions of the dataset predictions.
-Includes recommendations for the model to use, if any, on the original vs. the resampled data.

 ## Contributor(s)